-Based in Piacenza, Italy, Étoile Ballet Theatre will open its doors in September 2020 with dancers from all around the world.
-The Company provides a superior experience for both the audience and dancers bringing to the stage the greatest classical ballets, as well as innovative neo-classical and contemporary choreography. Étoile Ballet Theatre performs mostly in Italy and Europe, learn about the 2020/2021 season on the performance page.
+Based in Piacenza, Italy, Étoile Ballet Theatre opened its doors in September 2020 with dancers from all around the world.
+The Company provides a superior experience for both the audience and dancers bringing to the stage the greatest classical ballets, as well as innovative neo-classical and contemporary choreographies. Étoile Ballet Theatre performs mostly in Italy and internationally, learn about the 2022/2023 season on the performances page.

 THE TRAINEE PROGRAM

 The Étoile Ballet Theatre Trainee Program is designed in a very unique way.
 Dancers are selected by their talent and their potential and take classes, rehearse and perform in every production with the Company.
 The daily ballet classes are intensive, designed to polish technique and build strength and are followed by rehearsals.
-Trainees are also required to take weekly mandatory Pointe, Variations, Partnering, Contemporary, Body Conditioning, Music and Dance History classes.
 The goal of our Trainee Program is to develop the next generation of artists and ensure that our talented young dancers are ready for the next step in their careers.
 Most of the Étoile Ballet Theatre Company Members come from the Trainee Program.

 Ballet Guest Teacher